 How we interpret the science of centuries past cannot be separated from our view of modern science.
 The danger is that this view may be based on a stereotype.
-A common stereotype of a scientist is that of a rational professional that evaluates new ideas based only on an objective evaluation of data.
+Scientists are often stereotyped as completely driven by reason and facts.
 This would leave the impression that, unlike early scientists, modern scientists proposing radical new ideas do not need to fear the reactions of those entrenched in the existing system.
 Alfred Wegener is one modern scientist amongst many that demonstrate that new ideas threaten the establishment, regardless of the century.

 Alfred Wegener was the scientist who championed the

-the twentieth century.
-Simply put, his hypothesis proposed
+Continental Drift Theory in the early twentieth century.
+Simply put,

 over time had drifted apart.
 The jigsaw fit that the continents